This post may contain affiliate links. Please read our disclosure policy.

 Pozole is one of my favorite dishes of all time.
 Pozole, literally meaning “hominy” is a traditional soup from Mexico.
 As a Texan, I’ve experienced many bowls of pozole.
 Some great, some not so great.
 There are many different types of pozole but I’ve grown up eating either Pozole Verde or Pozole Rojo (aka red or green pozole).

 Pozole is traditionally filled with hominy (made from dried corn kernels and treated through a special process involving lye), lots of meat (typically using pork), and can be seasoned and garnished using radishes, shredded lettuce, chiles, onion, lime, and avocado.

 Pozole is one of those dishes that I grew up eating but never knew how to really make it nor never tried.
-I was recently raving about one of my favorite bowls of Pozole served in town at the local restaurant Jose to our Nanny, Martha.
+I was recently raving about one of my favorite bowls of Pozole served in town at the local restaurant Jose to my friend, Martha.
 Martha said while Jose’s pozole is very good, her mom’s recipe is better and she wanted to teach me how to really make pozole.
 Heck yes!
 Martha is an incredible cook, and I love learning from her in the kitchen.

 So, I sat down in the kitchen and watched her work away.
 A rare and quite enjoyable moment for me since I am usually the mad scientist in the kitchen myself.
 And a mad scientist she was, indeed.
 At one point, there was a giant pot on the stovetop boiling away, a small saucepan boiling away, a skillet sauteeing away, and she was chopping away at the counter.
 I thought, woah.
 This is quite a production to make pozole!

 The pozole that Martha made for me was the best I’ve ever had.
 The depth of flavor was unreal and we ate it all week long.
 It made enough to feed a small army, haha, but hey!
 I am not complaining.
 I would be happy to eat that pozole for breakfast, lunch, and dinner every day. yum.